 At Temple Isaiah we uphold the importance of belonging to the Jewish community by supporting you when you have lost a loved one.
-These times may be challenging for you and your community is here to hold you up.
-Your Rabbis, Cantor and community all wish to help you along your journey back to wholeness.
+Your Rabbis, Cantor and community all wish to help you find your way back to wholeness.

 An unveiling is the placement of a marker or gravestone at the place of burial.
-This takes place close to 11 months after burial.
-Arrangements can be made to observe this occasion at other times.
-If you wish the clergy may be present with you at this ceremony.
+This takes place close to eleven months after burial, however, arrangements can be made to observe this occasion at other times.
+If you wish, the clergy may be present with you at this ceremony.
 Some members choose to have an intimate gathering and lead this service themselves.
 Your clergy are happy to assist you and guide you in this process.

 The yizkor service is observed four times during the year, during Yom Kippur, at the conclusion of Sukkot, at the conclusion of Passover and on Shavuot.
 During this service, those who have lost a loved one at any point in their lives may come to recite the yizkor prayer.